Sharp tangy flavor, lemony

 Dishes:

-Fish, beef, chicken, salad, pasta, sandwiches, vegetarian, sushi, soup, pizza.
+Fish, beef, salad, pasta, sandwiches, vegetarian.

 How to maintain?